 Stock-based compensation costs for stock awards granted to our employees and non-employee directors are based on the fair value of the underlying instruments calculated using the Black-Scholes option-pricing model on the date of grant for stock options and using the closing stock price on the date of grant for RSUsand recognized as expense on a straight-line basis over the requisite service period, which is the vesting period.
 Determining the appropriate fair value model and related assumptions requires judgment, including selecting methods for estimating the Company's future stock price volatility, forfeiture rates and expected term.
 The expected volatility rates are estimated based on the actual volatility of comparable public companies over recent historical periods of the same length as the expected term.
-We generally selected these companies based on reasonably comparable characteristics, including market capitalization, risk profiles, stage of corporate development and with historical share price information sufficient to meet the expected term for stock-based awards.
-The expected term for stock options granted during the three and six months ended June 30, 2020 and 2019 was estimated using the simplified and not anticipate paying a cash dividend in future vesting periods and, accordingly, use an expected dividend yield of zero.
+We generally selected these companies based on reasonably comparable characteristics, including market capitalization, risk profiles, stage of corporate development and with historical share price information sufficient to meet the expected term of the stock-based awards.
+The expected term for stock options granted during the three and nine months ended September 30, 2020 and 2019 was estimated using the simplified method.
+Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+We have not paid dividends and do not anticipate paying a cash dividend in future vesting periods and, accordingly, use an expected dividend yield of zero.
 The risk-free interest rate is based on the rate of U.S. Treasury securities with maturities consistent with the estimated expected term of the awards.
+Prior to January 1, 2019, the measurement of consultant stock-based compensation was subject to periodic adjustments as the underlying equity instruments vested and was recognized as an expense over the period in which services are rendered.
+Since January 1, 2019, consultant stock-based compensation is valued on the grant date and is recogni